zSavT/Yakuza4-Patch-ITA/README.md

 This patch does not contain copyrighted material, has no functional autonomy, and you must have your original own copy to apply it.
 All game rights, intellectual property, logo/names and movies/images are property of Sega Corporation.

-# Altri progetti di traduzione miei
+# Altri progetti di traduzione realizzati da me
 [Valkyria Chronicles Patch ITA](https://github.com/zSavT/Valkyria-Chronicles-Patch-ITA)